atticedit/jukebox-jury/README.md

     * Genre
     * Intensity (integer from 1 to 5 representing a point on the spectrum from tranquil to frenzied)
     * Focusing (“true” if conducive to concentration)
-  * Print a report of the combinations of Genre and Intensity most conducive to concentration
+  * Print a list of the 20 artists most conducive to concentration
-  * Print a list of the 50 artists whose songs are most conducive to concentration
+  * Print a list of the 20 genres most conducive to concentration
+  * Print a report of the combinations of genre and intensity most conducive to concentration

 ## Interesting Query